Travel insurance for kidney patients

 - How many (if any) unplanned hospital admissions for this problem you have had in the last year?

 - Are you currently awaiting a kidney transplant?

 If you’ve had a kidney transplant you’ll also be asked:

 - How long it has been since you had your transplant?

-- If you have you had any episodes of rejection within the last year
+- Have you had any episodes of rejection within the last year?

-- If the kidney was donated by a living donor
+- Was the kidney donated by a living donor?

-- If you have been admitted to hospital in the last 12 months for treatment related to your transplant.
+- Have you been admitted to hospital in the last 12 months for treatment related to your transplant?